The Ultimate Guide to Argumentative Essay Writing

 Below are the four steps to craft a counter-argument paragraph:

 - State the counter-arguments: Present all the counter-arguments one by one.

 - State your response: Provide your response towards the counter-arguments.

-- Refute the opposing claims: Refute the opposite claims, one by one with the help of facts and evidence.
+- Refute the opposing claims: Refute the opposite claims, one by one, with facts and evidence..

 - Conclusion: Conclude the paragraph by reasserting your main claim of the essay.